Quick Start Guide

 Understanding What We've Built

-- Set up a database
+- Set up a complete project with

-- Created a serverless API
+- Created a database (DynamoDB table)

-- Deployed everything to AWS
+- Deployed everything to AWS with

 Next Steps